HyItsAngela/DATA3402.PROJECT/README.md

 ### Training

-* Split the train dataset into a training and test dataset that is otherwise known as the validation set.
-Initialize the ML model by calling upon the algorithm. ex) "model = RandomForestClassifier()".
-Predict the validation set using prediction techniques from the ML package.
+* Models can be trained by first splitting the testing dataset into two datasets to be trained and validated.
+Choose the model you wish to train and fit the data and validation variables.
+Look below in citations to research official websites to find parameters of the model functions to tune to your liking.

 #### Performance Evaluation

-* Evaluation metrics are imported such as the log loss (from CatBoost package), accuracy score, classification score.
+* Evaluation metrics are imported such as the log loss, accuracy score, classification score.
 The ROC curve and AUC measurement were also imported and then placed into a function for comparison of multiple models.
+* Run the notebooks.

 ## Citations

-* Provide any references.
+* Official CatBoost website; used to learn about the CatBoost model and parameters it has to offer: https://catboost.ai/en/docs/concepts/python-reference_catboostclassifier_eval-metrics
+* Official SciKit-Learn website; used to learn about RandomForest and other potential models: https://scikit-learn.org/stable/supervised_learning.html#supervised-learning
+* Fellow participant in Kaggle challenge; incorporated similar imputation technique for 'patient_race', 'bmi', and 'payer_type': https://www.kaggle.com/code/khueluu/wids2024-acwomen-catboost#3.-Model